 4.3.4.38 discoverySignalsInDeactSCell-r12

-This field defines whether the UE supports the behaviour on DL signals and physical channels when SCell is deactivated and discovery signals measurement is configured as specified in TS 36.211 [17].
+This field defines whether the UE supports the behaviour on DL signals and physical channels when SCell is deactivated and discovery signals measurement is configured as specified in MFA TS 36.211 [17].
 A UE that supports this feature shall also support carrier aggregation and crs-DiscoverySignalsMeas-r12.

 4.3.4.39 ul-64QAM-r12